 1. a widely held but fixed and oversimplified image or idea of a particular type of person or thing.

-[This is not to say throw caution to the wind when you are in unfamiliar territory.
+to say throw caution to the wind when you are in unfamiliar territory.
 Be cautious, be aware of your environment, and understand & respect cultural differences.
 This is simply to say that if you don’t like being stereotyped, don’t stereotype others.]

 Read the comments on Facebook